Get answers to questions about becoming an international student at Purdue Global.

 - What is the definition of a full-time student?

 Undergraduate Graduate* Nonstandard Graduate

-Full-time 12 credit hours per term 8 credit hours per term 4 credit hours per term Three-quarter-time 9 credit hours per term 6 credit hours per term 3 credit hours per term Half-time 6 credit hours per term 4 credit hours per term 2 credit hours per ter
+Full-Time 12 credit hours per term 8 credit hours per term 4 credit hours per term Three-Quarter-Time 9 credit hours per term 6 credit hours per term 3 credit hours per term Half-Time 6 credit hours per term 4 credit hours per term 2 credit hours per term

 *Master of Science in Criminal Justice, Master of Science in Education, Master of Science in Higher Education, Master of Science in Information Technology, Master of Science in Legal Studies, Master of Science in Nursing, and Master of Arts in Teaching